-Dynamic vs kinematic viscosity are the types of viscosity.
-The viscosity helps to describe how well it flows or how thick a product is and when analyzing liquid behavior and fluid motion near solid boundaries viscosity is an important fluid property.
+Dynamic vs. kinematic viscosity is the type of viscosity.
+The viscosity helps describe how well it flows or how thick a product is.
+When analyzing liquid behavior and fluid motion near solid boundaries, viscosity is an important fluid property.

-When analyzing liquid behavior and fluid motion near solid boundaries, the viscosity is an important fluid property and by shear stress or tensile stress, the viscosity of a fluid is a measure of its resistance to gradual deformation.
-When layers of fluids attempt to slide by one another the shear resistance in a fluid is caused by intermolecular friction.
+When analyzing liquid behavior and fluid motion near solid boundaries, viscosity is an important fluid property.
+By shear stress or tensile stress, the viscosity of a fluid is a measure of its resistance to gradual deformation.
+When layers of fluids attempt to slide by one another, the shear resistance in a fluid is caused by intermolecular friction.

 Any two different fluids will never have the same kinematic viscosity because of density difference but can have the same dynamic viscosity.

-The kinematic viscosity tells how fast the fluid is moving when a certain force is applied while dynamic viscosity gives you information on the force needed to make the fluid flow at a certain rate.
-In SI units dynamic viscosity units are well established as mPa-s and most common kinematic viscosity units are cm2/s.
+The kinematic viscosity tells how fast the fluid moves when a certain force is applied, while dynamic viscosity gives you information on the force needed to make the fluid flow at a certain rate.
+In SI units, dynamic viscosity units are well established as mPa-s, and the most common kinematic viscosity units are cm2/s.

-The tangential force required to move one horizontal plane of a fluid with respect to another is called dynamic viscosity.
+The tangential force required to move one horizontal plane of a fluid to another is called dynamic viscosity.
 OR

 The measure of fluid’s resistance to shear flow when some external force is applied is known as dynamic viscosity.